 What Is Self-Soothing?

 Self-soothing means the baby’s ability to fall asleep on her own, without the need for an adult to rock, cuddle, pat, carry or shush her to sleep.
 Most pediatricians today strongly recommend parents to allow the baby to go to sleep on her own or self settle rather than spend hours rocking her to sleep.
 Studies suggest that these sleep associations are powerful (2).
+However, a baby’s ability to do this depends on their temperament and personality.
+What may work for one baby may not work for another.

 Most babies need to be taught to self-soothe while a few are natural self-soothers (3).
 You can expect your baby to begin soothing herself to bed anywhere between four months and one year of age.
 In some cases, a few babies may take a little longer to learn this art.